Skip to main content

 Authentication Guide

-This guide explains how to obtain access tokens using AgenticStar SaaS authentication flows (Authorization Code / Client Credentials).
+This guide explains how to obtain access tokens using AGENTIC STAR authentication flows (OIDC-compliant).

 Overview

-• Authorization Code Flow Used when end users (individuals) log in via a browser.
-Users obtain access tokens and refresh tokens through an authorization screen.
+This is the authentication flow where users log in via a browser and obtain access tokens and refresh tokens through an authorization screen.

 Prerequisites

-• An application (client) is already registered in Console (admin panel)
+• An application (client) is already registered in Console (Console Guide)

 • client_id and client_secret have been obtained